+So what is company culture?
 While culture may not be something you see and touch, it is something that your people feel and affects all parts of their employee experience at work.
+Obviously, the goal is to create a culture that results in more motivated and happy employees.
+In the next section, you’ll read more on why happy employees lead to other positive results for the company.

 Company culture defines an organization.
 Think of your culture as the central nervous system of your organization.
 It connects all the people in your organization and influences the experience of your employees, your customers, and the community in which your organization operates.

 Culture can make or break an organization.
 Companies with great workplace cultures have incredible advantages: they attract and retain talent, mobilize innovation, develop strong leaders, and become the organization’s muscle memory for ongoing success.
-People want to work for, and do business with, companies that have great workplace cultures.
+People want to work for, and do business with, companies that have strong cultures.

 To see how your workplace culture is stacking up, use our Culture Checklist.